 Cybersecurity threats now directly jeopardize this status through:

-Financial Penalties: Regulations like the PDPA can impose fines up to SGD 1 million for data breach, potentially depleting cash reserves and damaging short term liquidity health of small to mid-sized enterprises.
+Financial Penalties: Regulations like the PDPA can impose fines up to SGD 1 million for cyber incidents that have resulted in personal data breach, potentially depleting cash reserves and damaging short term liquidity health of small to mid-sized enterprises.

 Asset Impairment: A security or data breach incident can destroy the value of intangible assets like brand reputation or lead to the write-down of physical assets if they are no longer operational due to corrupted software.